 Holy crap dudes, I haven’t posted in 3 months!
 This is long overdue, but at least I have rad news.
 Defiance launched on Tuesday!
 So much jubilee.
 Here is a trailer that I helped with.
 There isn’t a day that goes by where I can’t grasp how lucky I am to work with such great talent.
 A year ago Golfsmith rejected my application to work on their marketing team.
 I can’t believe I spent a day being depressed if I meant I could work at Trion!

 More fabulous news!
 I finished Volthair #4.
 Three years of nonfiction stories finally coming together.
 I thought procrastination would eat me alive, but it didn’t!
 Please head over to my etsy to grab a copy.

-Some other updates: I’ll be revamping the blog to be prettier and maybe I’ll blog more.11 months ago
+Some other updates: I’ll be revamping the blog to be prettier and maybe I’ll blog more.1 year ago

 2013 Hoorays!
 Tips for Job Seekers

 Happy New Year, folks!
 If you haven’t heard the good news already, I am now a cinematic designer for Trion Worlds.
 I am so blessed to have a stable home and to have a beautiful family now!
 Meet the newest addition, Khlobuo (Khloe) Uematsu!

 To be honest, looking back at 2012 - it has been pretty rough, if not enlightening.
 I was unemployed for most of the year and then took a risk to move out to California for a contract job.
 It has been bumpy and I expect it won’t get easier, but it has been incredibly rewarding.